filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus wallet market withdraw [command options] [amount (FIL) optional, otherwise will withdraw max available]

 OPTIONS:
-   --wallet value, -w value   Specify address to withdraw funds to, otherwise it will use the default wallet address --address value, -a value  Market address to withdraw from (account or miner actor address, defaults to --wallet address) --confidence value         number of block confirmations to wait for (default: 5) --help, -h                 show help
+   --wallet, -w                   Specify address to withdraw funds to, otherwise it will use the default wallet address (default: "")
+   --address, -a                  Market address to withdraw from (account or miner actor address, defaults to --wallet address) (default: "")
+   --confidence                   number of block confirmations to wait for (default: "5") --help, -h                     show help (default: "false")

 ```

 #### lotus wallet market add

 ```
 NAME:
    lotus wallet market add - Add funds to the Storage Market Actor